nponiros/FlexiSiteGen/README.md

 #### styles

 It uses [PostCSS](https://github.com/postcss/postcss) to process the CSS files.
 You can define which PostCSS plugins to use.
 The plugins need to be installed via npm.
 An exception is `cssnano` which is installed by default and used in production mode to minify the CSS.
 The plugins will automatically be loaded by the tool.
 There is also support for the following PostCSS options: `syntax`, `parser` and `stringifier`.
 For those you can give the name of the PostCSS plugin and it will be automatically loaded by the tool.
 You would have to install the plugin via npm.
+Supports the `--cachebust` flag.

 ##### Configuration